 Once you've addressed your physical needs and those of your baby, we think it would be a good idea to engage the services of a trained counselor or therapist and begin working on the spiritual and psychological aspects of your situation.
 Find out who you are and what you want to do with your life.
 Do the self-care necessary to empower yourself as a woman.
 Strengthen your resolve.
 Beef up your self-esteem.
 If there are any negative personal issues in your past – issues that may have led you to become involved with someone like your boyfriend in the first place – make up your mind to deal with them now, before initiating any new relationships with men.

 In connection with this last thought, even though living together before marriage seems appealing and practical for a number of reasons, research shows that couples who cohabitate frequently meet with experiences similar to your own, are generally less satisfied in their relationship, and are more likely to divorce if they do marry.
 Some of the resources below can provide you with more information and may be helpful as you move forward in this healing and growing process.

-Here at Focus on the Family we have a staff of trained family therapists available to provide you with sound advice and practical assistance over the phone.
-They can also refer you to reputable counselors working in your area.
-If you'd like to discuss your situation with one of them, you can call us for a free consultation.
+Here at Focus on the Family we have trained family therapists available to provide you with sound advice and practical assistance over the phone.
+Call us.
+Our staff can also refer you to reputable counselors working in your area.

 Mothers of Preschoolers (MOPS)